-Online Shopping and Returns in Ontario
+Online Shopping and Returns — Ontario

-Reviewed by the Commoner Law Editorial Team.
 Sourced from Canadian federal statutes and official sources.
 Provincial information reflects each province's own legislation and court rulings.
 Written in plain language for general understanding — this is educational content, not legal advice.
 Our editorial standards

 What is this right?

-- Ontario and Quebec: 7 days
+- Quebec: 7 days (Consumer Protection Act, art.
+54.8)

-These cooling-off periods apply to qualifying distance sales over $50.
-The seller must provide clear disclosure — their name, address, a description of the product, the total price, the delivery date, and your cancellation rights.
+These windows apply to qualifying distance sales over $50.
+The seller has to give you proper disclosure — their name and address, a description of the product, total price, delivery date, and cancellation rights.

 When does it apply?